ava12/llx/README.md

   - new token is consumed;
   - nested node is dropped from the stack; handler receives the value returned by nested node handler.

-By default only non-aside tokens are sent to node hooks.
-Parse option `WithAsides()` can be used to send all tokens, even aside ones, e.g. to keep comments for documentation generator.
+By default only non-side tokens are sent to node hooks.
+Parse option `WithSides()` can be used to send all tokens, even side ones, e.g. to keep comments for documentation generator.